Entropy Flow of a Laser Beam: Acknowledgment

+The author thanks Lucas Ostrowski and Kiarn Laverick for valuable comments, and acknowledges the use of M365 Copilot to help solve maths problems and find relevant literature.
+Any results not available from standard mathematical tables of integrals have been checked by the author using theorems or results in the references cited.
 This work was supported by Australian Research Council Discovery Project DP220101602.
-The author thanks Lucas Ostrowski for valuable comments, and acknowledges the use of M365 Copilot to help solve maths problems and find relevant literature.
-Any results not available from standard mathematical tables of integrals have been checked by the author using theorems or results in the references cited.